Waterloo Engineering's undergraduate program is:

 - Successful - 94% of our graduates are employed within 6 months after graduation.

-- Involved - We have two of the most active student societies in Canada: the Waterloo Engineering Society (EngSoc) and the Waterloo Architecture Student Association (WASA).
+- Involved - We have two of the most active student societies in Canada: the Waterloo Engineering Society and the Waterloo Architecture Student Association.

-- Global - Offering international exchange opportunities to over 26 different countries with over 600 students on co-op outside of Canada each year.
+- Global - Offering international exchange opportunities to 27 different countries with over 1,400 students on co-op outside of Canada each year.

-- Home to 14 undergraduate programs - Waterloo Engineering offers a large range of professional undergraduate engineering programs, as well as a world-renowned school of architecture.
+- Home to 15 undergraduate programs - Waterloo Engineering offers a large range of professional undergraduate engineering programs, as well as a world-renowned School of Architecture.
 All of our programs are direct-entry.

 - are bright, active, involved leaders.